aditipatil0711/CitiBridgeProject-FullStackProject/README.md

 2) Once logged in, user selects a market sector(Automotive, financial, Health-Care, Technology etc.) in order to get suggestions in securities.

-3)Once selection of seector, filter for Nifty Constituentswhich match it, from the filtered secuirities - market data should be used to take top 5 performing stocks on the basis of growth over last two weeks.
+3) Once selection of seector, filter for Nifty Constituentswhich match it, from the filtered secuirities - market data should be used to take top 5 performing stocks on the basis of growth over last two weeks.

-4)For these stocks, use live market data(like Yahoo Finance API) and as output display key statistics alongside the securities recommended.
+4) For these stocks, use live market data(like Yahoo Finance API) and as output display key statistics alongside the securities recommended.

 5) User can select to save any of the recommended stocks with quantity and current market price.
 The Data should be persisted in DB so that the data is not lost after the user closes the browser.